 From ash buckets handsome enough to sit on the hearth to the purely utilitarian, there is more of a range in styles than you might expect.
 TIP: Two features we recommend are a side handle that makes pouring out the ashes easier and a wooden hand grip that makes carrying a full bucket easier.

 - Fireplace Clean Out Doors and Ash Dumps are two ways to remove ashes from the fireplace without having to carry them through the house!
 Clean Out Doors typically are inside the firebox and open to the outside of the house or a garage.
 They are constructed of steel, cast iron or aluminum.
-For fireplace ashes cleaning, open the clean out door and shovel out the ashes from the outdoor side of the fireplace.
+For fireplace ashes cleaning, first open the clean out door.
+Then shovel out the ashes from the outdoor side of the fireplace.
 Clean out doors are available in the following standard sizes: 8″ x 8″, 10″ x 8″, 8″ x 12″, 12″ x 10″, 12″ x 12″, and 16″ x 12″.

 Ash Dumps, on the other hand, are located in the floor of the firebox (replacing a brick) and, when pivoted opened, drop the ashes into a space below the fireplace, such as a basement.
 Ash dumps are approximately the size of a brick, ranging from 4″ x 9″ to 5.5″ x 9.75″.

 TIP: If you have an existing fireplace grate without the screen mesh, you can retrofit it with ember mesh.
+First measure your existing grate before ordering the ember mesh.

 One Final Fireplace Ashes Cleaning Tip